zhulf0804/3D-PointCloud/readme.md

 ## About
 It's a paper collection mainly about ***Image Segmentation***.
-In the [Others](#others) module, it contains some paper collections about Image classifcation, Object detection , Real-time and so on.
+In the [Others](#others) module, it contains some paper collections about Image classifcation, Object detection , Real-time, GANs and so on.

 ## Artificial Intelligence
 + Journal